stitchfix/stitchfix.github.io/_posts/2015-02-25-elasticsearch-and-denormalization.md

 ```

 So that's how you can use the Denormalizer pattern to build up your search
 index.
 You can use that same code for more typical presenter work.
+In the
+`SamplesController` the index action uses the ElasticSearch `search` method
+(defined in the gem) the return a list of records.
+Each record has a `_source`
+(an attribute which is the `Hashie::Mash` hash of the JSON document stored in
+the ElasticSearch index) and we can wrap them in the SamplePresenter (which we
+will see below).

 ```ruby
 class SamplesController < ApplicationController